Constitution

 b.
 The financial year shall run from 1st April to 31st March.

 c.
-The definition of ordinary and extraordinary expenditure is the responsibility of the General Committee.
+Ordinary and extraordinary expenditure is defined at the discretion of the Committee.

-d.
-Any reserves at the end of the Financial Year shall be carried over into reserves for the following Financial Year.
+b.
+Any reserves at the end of the financial year shall be carried over into reserves for the following Financial Year.

 a.
 Re-registration of the society must be submitted in accordance with the deadlines set by the Activities Team.